rcdosado/Guides/webdev/css.md

 }
 ```

-8. Then execute `npm build` in your terminal
+to use this simply paste to a file named package.json then execute `npm build` in your terminal (assuming you have npm in your path)

 See the [documentation](https://purgecss.com/CLI.html) for more